ambienthack/mistape-be/readme.txt

 4. Mail notification.

 == Changelog ==
+= 1.1.0 =
+* added dialog modes: notification, confirmation, confirm and comment (confirmation is default now)
+* added option to override email recipient to post author if post ID is determined
+* significantly improved determination of selection context
+* improved email contents
+* now user gets error message if submission fails
+* improved specificity of css styles to avoid conflicts with themes
+* disabled execution if visitor's browser is IE until selection extraction logic is implemented for it
+* various fixes

 = 1.0.8 =
 * don't output scripts and styles when no caption displayed
 * various fixes